uf-mil/mil/docs/infra/network_box.rst

 -  Connect your/other developer laptops via ethernet to any of the top ports BESIDES the one labeled POE.

-    - Be sure your laptop is configured to automaticaly configure network over DHCP.
+    - Be sure your laptop is configured to automatically configure network over DHCP.
     - If your laptop does not have Ethernet (RJ45), you can use one of the provided adapters inside the box.